nova1751/hexo-shiki-plugin/README.md

 > - `github-light`
 > - `github-dark`

-There are some other features ported from [hexp-theme-butterfly](https://github.com/jerryc127/hexo-theme-butterfly.git)。The settings are below.
+There are some other features ported from [hexp-theme-butterfly](https://github.com/jerryc127/hexo-theme-butterfly.git)。The available settings are below:

 ```yml
 shiki: